JohPak/guesstheword/README.md

 Hints are letters of the word.
 You can buy as many hints as you have points to.
 Currently each letter cost -10 points.
 Audio hints cost -50 points.
 Game will look audio from the definition loaded.
 Not all words has audio available, and this must be checked in the game (not implemented yet).
 Audio makes guessing the words a bit too easy, but the price is high compared to points received from guessing word right (+40 p).
+Audio is added mainly just for fun :)

 ### Play the game
 http://www.jossu.net/guess